+Vowels have a greater impact on accents than we think.
 When looking into accent softening, it is at first important to understand that it's no mean feat!

 The sounds you use to create your words and speech are hardwired into your brain.
 So when you speak, usually you're thinking about what you're saying, or trying to find the correct words to express yourself articulately - not about the sounds you are going to use to formulate the words!

-When you decide you would like to soften your accent, you are embarking upon a kind of journey - that of putting new sounds into your head to make up old words.
+Is there a right way to pronounce words?
+Well, when you decide you would like to soften your accent, you are embarking upon a kind of journey - that of putting new sounds into your head to make up old words.
 And in order to use them, you now have to think before you speak, probably in a very different way from how you are used to!

 What affects how we say vowels?